Bank of England job will put Carney to the test

 In any case, many bankers say low levels of lending are really due to worries among businesses that there might not be enough demand from consumers to justify higher borrowing.

-Carney has also suggested he would consider expanding the central bank’s government bond-buying program to other assets.
+Carney has also suggested he would consider expanding the central bank’s government bond-buying programme to other assets.

 The Fed has been buying mortgage-backed bonds for years to try to help the housing market, a pillar of the U.S. economy.